denoland/deno/docs/examples/fetch_data.md

 than in any other JavaScript application, just call the the `fetch()` method.

 The exception with Deno occurs when running a script which makes a call over the web.
-Deno is secure by default, which means access to IO (Input / Output) is prohibited by default.
+Deno is secure by default which means access to IO (Input / Output) is prohibited.
 To make a call over the web Deno must be explicitly told it is ok to do so.
 This is achieved by adding the `--allow-net` flag to the `deno run` command.